Oluwadare-Lolade/LITA-CAPSTONE-PROJECT/README.md

 ![Sales by Region](https://github.com/user-attachments/assets/8dd9e233-25d1-493b-800b-e95b0f30ad1e)

 ---
 The highest sales was made in February which was followed by a decrease in the following months.
-An increase was also observed June.
-July and August.
+An increase was also observed June, July and August.

 ![Sales by Month](https://github.com/user-attachments/assets/69e05bd2-b616-4792-b634-1a0c696db4bc)

 ---
-It was observed that the Revenue generated was equal throughout the month
+It was observed that the Revenue generated was equal throughout the month.

 ![Revenue by Region](https://github.com/user-attachments/assets/05028f6e-01d9-45f3-b123-3bb03e9f8c1c)